 I am an associate professor at the Department of Computer Science at the Technion - Israel Institute of Technology.
 My research interests include reliable distributed systems, high-availability and fault-tolerance, group communication, cluster computing, wireless mobile ad hoc network, and client/server Middleware (CORBA/.NET/J2EE/Web Services).

 If you need a good caching solution, I strongly advise to read our recent TinyLFU paper (integrated into the Caffeine Java cache) where we offer a novel cache management scheme, which yielded the best hit ratio among all schemes we have experimented with on all traces we have tested.
 And like all best things in life, it is totally free -- no royalties to pay and an open source reference implementation.
+See also our proposed HBase JIRA discussion about integrating TinyLFU into HBase including links to the corresponding patch.

 I am a member of the executive board of the